-The Trustees have developed a risk register which is updated at each meeting to consider the major risks to which the Charity is exposed and the mitigation strategies to be put in place to manage and address those risks.
+The Trustees have developed a risk register which is updated regularly to consider the major risks to which the Charity is exposed and the mitigation strategies to be put in place to manage and address those risks.

-The main risks facing the Charity are the potential for operational process failures, a governance or oversight failure in grant-making, and the risk of backlash against grant partners operating in hostile environments.
-During the year, the global COVID-19 pandemic continued to create uncertainty.
+The main risks facing the Charity are the potential for operational process failures, a governance or oversight failure in grant-making, and the risk of backlash against grant partners operating in hostile environments, or backlash arising from community polarisation in the UK.
+During the year, the war in Ukraine and economic fallout created uncertainty.